JeremiahM5/aws-vpc/README.md

-# My creation for AWS VPC
+# My creation for AWS VPC.